Egyptian Pharmaceutical Students' Federation: 1-Public Health

 Using their strength in scientific and public health research, they have built effective teams around Egypt, they are organizing health awareness campaigns in universities, public places, villages and Schools about different epidemic places in Egypt to increase public awareness.

-EPSF is intended to be one of the best organizations all over Egypt which is interested in Public health, all the Associations collaborate with their time and efforts preparing the materials and actively arrange campaigns all over Egypt; they all interact and develop their skills, to increase people's awareness, help them to change their life style and present a real change on ground.
+EPSF is interested in public health, all the associations collaborate, preparing the materials and actively arranging campaigns all over Egypt; they all interact and develop skills to increase people's awareness and help them change their lifestyle.